(Series “The Early Church of Jerusalem” post #7)

 In my previous post, I explained that Acts 2:1-13 teaches that the Biblical definition of speaking in tongues is speaking in a known foreign language that you have never learned.
-I also explained that 1 Corinthians chapter 14 provides us with definite rules for how the gift of speaking in tongues should and should not be employed.
+I also explained that 1 Corinthians chapter 14 provides us with definite rules for how the gift of speaking in tongues should and should not be employed in a church service.
 However, if you know anything about how modern Christians use their supposed gift of speaking in tongues, you know that the Bible’s rules get violated prolifically.
 For example, in a typical Pentecostal/Charismatic church service these days, multiple Christians speak in tongues at the same time, without any interpreter present, and many of the ones doing the speaking are women.

 The question becomes, then, why do these Christians feel such liberty to violate the 1 Corinthians chapter 14 rules?
 The answer is that the “tongues” these Christians speak in are not foreign languages at all.
 Instead, they are what the speakers refer to as a “prayer language.”
 And since a “prayer language” is a different thing altogether than an Acts 2:1-13 “tongue,” it is completely outside any rules laid down in 1 Corinthians chapter 14.